Amutorch X9 Flashlight Review

 As with other similar lights, the threads on this light are a bit gritty.
 But that’s probably the second thing you’ll notice.
 The first is that the parts don’t seem to match – the head (switch/charge area) and tail match mostly, and the body and bezel match (mostly).

-The X9 is titanium, and the thread scratchiness support that claim.
+The X9 is titanium, and the thread scratchiness supports that claim.

-The tailcap has some nice indentions for grip, and is generally roughish, which also provides grip.
+The tailcap has some nice indentations for grip, and is generally roughish, which also provides grip.

 The head has thick fins, and let me tell you it absolutely needs those finds (more later).
 Also seen below is the charge port.